-The Agricultural Code of California states that "Bartlett pears shall be considered mature if they comply with one of the following: (a) the average pressure test of not less than 10 representative pears for each commercial size in any lot does not exceed 23 lb (10.4 kg); (b) the soluble solids in a sample of juice from not less than 10 representative pears for each commercial size in any lot and Pentzer, 1982).
+The Agricultural Code of California states that "Bartlett pears shall be considered mature if they comply with one of the following: (a) the average pressure test of not less than 10 representative pears for each commercial size in any lot does not exceed 23 lb (10.4 kg); (b) the soluble solids in a sample of juice from not less than 10 representative pears for each commercial size in any lot is not less than 13%" (Ryall and Pentzer, 1982).
 This Code defines minimum maturity for Bartlett pears and is presented in Table 2.1.